 While certain UPenn graduate schools do provide certain accommodations, graduate students are more likely to live off campus, yet very close to their personal school of study.

-As a graduate student at any of the University of Pennsylvania programs, if you are looking for an apartment that is conveniently close, with modern amenities at an affordable price, the University City Lofts is the best selection.
+As a graduate student at any of the University of Pennsylvania programs, if you are looking for an apartment that is conveniently close, with modern amenities at an affordable price, the University City Apartments is the best selection.

-Among UPenn’s graduate students, fellows, medical residents, PhD candidates, and working professionals, the University City Lofts are lauded as the ideal community for students seeking both a quiet study environment as well as a close community.
+Among UPenn’s graduate students, fellows, medical residents, PhD candidates, and working professionals, the University City Apartments are lauded as the ideal community for students seeking both a quiet study environment as well as a close community.

 Medical residents and students at the School of Medicine take further delight in the quick 5-10-minute walk to both from all the action that University City has to offer.

-One-bedroom apartments at the University City Lofts start at approximately $1,300 a month, which in other areas of University City is unheard given the full array of amenities providing including a roof deck, game room, a study lounge, and elevator in the recently renovated building.
+One-bedroom apartments at the University City Apartments start at approximately $1,300 a month, which in other areas of University City is unheard given the full array of amenities providing including a roof deck, game room, a study lounge, and elevator in the recently renovated building.
 As well as in unit washer and dryers, stainless steel appliances, high quality finishes, breakfast bars, and deep soak tubs.

-Residents like Cierra have especially liked how the University City Lofts are “right across the street from a little market if you just want to grab something to drink, some milk or some bread that you have forgotten”.
+Residents like Cierra have especially liked how the University City Apartments are “right across the street from a little market if you just want to grab something to drink, some milk or some bread that you have forgotten”.

 While others like Subryna commenting, “As for major amenities, we aren’t really lacking for anything.
 It’s easy to run quick errands on your way home because pretty much everything you would need is practically all on/around campus anyway.
 There is a large grocery store on Walnut Street on the way to campus, and Trader Joe’s on Market Street (with a parking lot) is a short drive or trolley ride away.
 Public transportation is great in this area, and Center City in general is very walkable.
 The vet school is only a 15- or 20-minute walk away (again, I’ve always felt safe), and honestly, I’ve never even considered taking public transportation to campus because there’s really no need.”